Selecting Your Successor Trustee

-Corona Estate Planning Attorney Joseph Hudack says.
-If you have a revocable living trust, you probably named yourself as trustee, so you can continue to manage your own financial affairs, but eventually, someone will need to step in for you when you are no longer able to act due to incapacity or after your death.
-Your successor trustee plays an important role in the effective execution of your estate plan.
+Your successor trustee plays an essential role in the effective execution of your estate plan.
+If you have a revocable living trust, you probably named yourself as a trustee, so you can continue to manage your financial affairs.
+Still, eventually, someone will need to step in for you when you can no longer act due to incapacity or after your death, says Corona Estate Planning Attorney Joseph Hudack.

 The Key Takeaways:

-- Because successor trustees have a lot of responsibility, they should be chosen carefully.
+- Because successor trustees have many responsibilities, they should be chosen carefully.

-- Successor trustees can be your adult children, other relatives, a trusted friend, or a corporate or professional trustee.
+- Successor trustees can be your adult children, relatives, trusted friends, or corporate or professional trustees.

 Responsibilities of A Successor Trustee

-At Incapacity: If you become incapacitated, your successor will step in and take full control of your trust for you – making financial decisions involving trust assets, even selling or refinancing assets, and other tasks related to your trust’s assets.
+At Incapacity: If you become incapacitated, your successor will take complete control of your trust for you – making financial decisions involving trust assets, even selling or refinancing assets, and other tasks related to your trust’s assets.
+Your successor may also be involved in paying bills and helping to ensure you get the care you need.
 Since your trustee can only manage assets that the trust owns, it’s vitally important that you fully fund your trust.
-Your successor may also be involved in paying bills and helping to ensure you get the care you need.

 An Important Consideration

-It isn’t necessary for the successor trustee to know exactly what to do and when, because your attorney, CPA, and other advisors can help guide him or her, but it is important that you name someone who is responsible and conscientious.
+The successor trustee doesn’t need to know exactly what to do and when because your attorney, CPA, and other advisors can help guide him or her, but you must name someone who is responsible and conscientious.